asreview/asreview/README.md

 ![Covid-19 Plugin](https://github.com/asreview/asreview/blob/master/images/intro-covid19-small.png?raw=true)

-The ASReview team developed a plugin for researchers and doctors to facilitate the reading of literature.
+The ASReview team developed a plugin for researchers and doctors to facilitate the reading of literature on the Coronavirus.
 The plugin makes the [CORD-19](https://pages.semanticscholar.org/coronavirus-research) dataset available in the ASReview software.
-This dataset contains most of the scientific publications on the coronavirus outbreak.
+We also constructed a second database with studies published after December 1st 2019 to search for relevant papers published during the Covid-19 crisis.

 The plugin requires the pre-release ASReview software (`pip install --upgrade --pre asreview`).
 Install the plugin with the command below.